withastro/docs/src/pages/en/tutorial/4-layouts/index.md

 ---
 layout: ~/layouts/TutorialLayout.astro
-unitTitle: Create page layouts
+unitTitle: Save time and energy with reusable page layouts
-title: Introduction -- Using page layouts
+title: Introduction -- Designing with layouts
 description: Using Astro layouts for your pages and posts.
 setup: |
   import Badge from '~/components/Badge.astro';